Ukrainian patrol boat Skadovsk: 2014–present

 During Annexation of Crimea by the Russian Federation in March 2014, most of the Ukrainian Navy vessels were captured by Russian forces.
 Skadovsk was one of ten ships that remained under Ukrainian control.
 When in 2014, the 24th River Boat Division was disbanded, its former units were transferred to 1st Division of Protection and Security.

 Skadovsk underwent repairs from March to June 2017 by the Southern Shipbuilding Company at the Black Sea Shipyard.
 Repairs were done at cost of ₴ 2,700,000.

-Taking part in the Sea Breeze 2017 exercise on the night of 18/19 July, the boat was playing a role of emergency ship during a tactical exercise.
+Taking part in the Exercise Sea Breeze 2017 on the night of 18/19 July, the boat was playing a role of emergency ship during a tactical exercise.
 The next day, Skadovsk, commanded by Starshy michman Dus, was patrolling the Danube when the ship ran aground at a speed of 18 kn resulting in ₴ 1,350,000 in damages.
 Dus was charged with Article 417, violation of rules of navigation of the Criminal Code of Ukraine On 24 October 2017 the Ukrainian Navy Command contracted the Southern Shipbuilding Company to make repairs to boats hull to fix multiple holes and cracks.
 Repairs were planned to finish by 24 November of the same year and cost ₴ 2,099,000.
 By 12 December 2017 boat was repaired at Mykolayiv shipyard of the Smart Maritime Group jointly with the Southern Shipbuilding Company.

 In 2021 boat was due for another refit.
 On 3 May a contract was awarded to Mykolayiv Shipyard.
 Skadovsk began dock repairs on 13 October.
 As of 20 December it was still under repair.

 The vessel took part in many annual Sea Breeze exercises: 2001, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019.